cmatsuta/homework2/README.md

 ## About me
 Used navbar and grid system to write about my story.
 Uploaded the picture of me in the image file.
+Image file is stored in the `Assets/Images/portfolio` folder.

 ## Contact
 Used same navbar for index.html.
 Used one of forms from bootstrap.